 Christmas roasties are a thing of beauty when done right, and Healthy Living James has gone all the way with his Rosemary Infused Roast Potatoes.
 Rosemary is the perfect addition to any tray of roasties and I’ll certainly be giving these babies a go!
 Or for something a bit different, why not try these Gluten & Dairy Free Hasselback Potatoes from Gluten Free Alice?

 If you’re planning a ham instead of turkey (my fave!) then you need to give this Slow Roasted Honey Ham from Laura at My Gluten Free Guide a go.
 It looks like it would melt in your mouth and is perfect for Boxing Day as well.
-Or for a different take, try my Gluten Free Ginger Beer and Cranberry Glaze Ham recipe I guest posted for one of my favourite shops, Johns of Instow.

 And for your side dishes, jazz up your sprouts with these Brilliantly Boozy Brussels Sprouts from Nathalie at The Intolerant Gourmand.
 And these Honey-Glazed Thyme-Roasted Spring Carrots & Parsnips from Kate at Gluten Free Alchemist also look like a fantastic side dish.
 And no Christmas Dinner would be complete without some Gluten Free Yorkshire Puddings, like this recipe from Becky at Gluten Free Cuppa Tea.

-And if you’re planning a starter for your meal, why not try this gluten and dairy free Carrot and Ginger Soup from Jenna at A Balanced Belly?
+If you’re planning a starter for your meal, why not try this gluten and dairy free Carrot and Ginger Soup from Jenna at A Balanced Belly?
 Or you could try my Gluten Free King Prawn Skewers with Mango, Coriander and Coconut for a light and tasty starter.

 Gluten free Christmas desserts